Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     Add   mark    Ryzen
 ```

 Each record tagged with `cpu_usage` will have a `brand` and a `mark` field.
-If we also have add another input for memory usage with the tag of `mem_usage`, the records originating from this input wont receive the `brand` and `mark` fields.
+In case we add another input for collecting the memory usage and we tag these records with `mem_usage`, the records originating from the memory INPUT won't receive the `brand` and `mark` fields.

-Similarly, we can create multiple outputs with the `Match` property.
-For example, we can create mach the `cpu_usage` only and create a CloudWatch metric for our CPU usage, while we also save every event in an S3 bucket:
+Similarly, we can create multiple outputs possessing the `Match` property.
+As an example, we can create an OUTPUT to match everything with `cpu_usage` only and build a CloudWatch metric based on this information, while we also could save every event in an S3 bucket:

 ```bash
 [OUTPUT]